SeisSolUQ/Seis-Bridge/README.md

 export TACC_AFFINITY_ENABLED=1
 export OMP_NUM_THREADS=54
 export OMP_PLACES="cores(54)"
-ibrun -n 2 apptainer run ../seissol.sif SeisSol_Release_sskx_6_elastic parameters.par
+ibrun -n 2 ../SeisSol_Release_sskx_6_elastic parameters.par
 ```

-# Run Server
+# Query models
 ```
 export RANKS=2
 export PORT=4242
 ```
-1. Start server in `tpv5` folder: `python3 ../server/server.py`
+1. Start server in the `tpvX` folder: `python3 tpvXserver.py`
-2. Query results: `python3 client/client.py`
+2. Query results with any UM-Bridge client.
+3. For the tpv13 example, use e.g. `python3 client/client.py`

 # Further info
-The server takes three arguments: the pre-stress in the three square patches.
-SeisSol records the wave field at five receivers.
+SeisSol records the wave field at all receivers.
 The server returns the L2 norm
 between a reference solution and the simulation result at these 5 receivers.
 Furthermore, the server returns the sum of the misfits squared, which can be a
 first candidate for the logLikelihood.
+For postprocessing the simulation result can be found in `simulation_HASH` directories.

+## TPV5
+The server takes three arguments: the pre-stress in the three square patches on the fault.

+## TPV13
+The server takes one argument: the plastic cohesion in the bulk.

+## New models
-To adapt the server to your needs, adjust `parameters_template.par` and `fault_template.yaml`
+To adapt the server to your needs, adjust `fault_template.yaml`, `material_template.yaml`
-accordingly.
+and `parameter_template.par`  accordingly.
 We use `jinja2` syntax here.